 As always, knowledge is power and we’re here to help you understand the colour-on-top-of-colour situation and to help you colour with confidence in your home salon!

 First rule of at-home color maintenance?
 Regrowth only!
-If you’ve found your shade and just want to keep it up, make sure that touchups stay strictly to the roots.
+If you’ve found your shade and just want to keep it up, make sure that you only add colour to your roots when you are colouring regrowth.
+Use the sectioning clips, instructions and tint brush we provide in your Free Trial to section your hair and to apply colour only to your new regrowth.
 Overlapping onto previously colored hair can leave you with a darker, duller colour from repeated, unnecessary colouring.
-If you want to boost your colour in the lengths of your hair when you do your roots, save some of your colour mixture and massage the colour through the rest of your hair for a maximum of ten minutes while of your colour processing time before rinsing.
+If you want to boost your colour in the lengths of your hair when you do your roots, save just a little bit of your colour mixture and massage the colour through the rest of your hair for a maximum of ten minutes while of your colour processing time before rinsing.
+Add a little bit of water to emulsify the colour and to quickly, easily and consistently work the colour through your hair before rinsing all the colour out.

 If you’re feeling ready for a darker colour, we suggest taking is slow and steady and to darken it gradually in stages.
 That way you can prevent from going too dark, which is difficult to correct and can cause damage when re-lightening.
 We recommend darkening your hair one shade lighter than your goal color and if it’s still too light, then you can go a little bit darker.
 Remember: dying hair darker is much easier on your hair health than going lighter.
 Slow and steady wins the race.

-Going lighter can be a trickier transition than going darker, since the newly deposited hair colour is absorbed by hair follicles which have previously deposited darker colour.
-If you have been colouring your hair with permanent hair colour between levels 1-5, these colour levels can build-up and be very difficult to shift.
-It’s not always as simple as choosing a new lighter colour, popping the colour on and achieving textbook lighter colour results.
-We use a 20 vol developer which can lighten up to two colour levels, but our colour and developer can not ‘lift other hair color.
+Going lighter is a trickier transition than going darker, since the newly deposited hair colour is absorbed by hair follicles which have previously deposited darker colour.
+If you have been colouring your hair with a darker colour (between levels 1-5), and over-lapping colour, your will have some colour build-up.
+Achieving a lighter colour outcome is not always as simple as just choosing a new lighter colour, popping the colour on and achieving textbook lighter colour results.
+We use a 20 vol developer which can lighten uncoloured hair up to two colour levels, but it can not lift previously coloured hair.

 New to The Shade?
 Interested in having your own home salon complete with salon accessories and your Colour Kit shipped when you need it?
 Get started with our Free Trial today.